BCS Agile Foundation Course

-Agile Course and Certification Training provides the candidates with the skills to use Agile project management methodologies planning, managing and controlling Agile projects.
+Agile Course and Certification Training provide the candidates with the skills to use Agile project management methodologies, planning, managing and controlling Agile projects.
 The Agile course covers the latest syllabus by BCS and Agile methodology.
-Agile project management Practices are used from small to large enterprises both in Public and Private sector organisations.
+Agile project management Practices are used by small to large enterprises in Public and Private sector organisations.

 This Agile Foundation course covers a wide range of topics.
 The new syllabus v2.0 includes agile teams, servant leadership, team leadership and organisation, estimation, software development, Scrum, Kanban and more.

-This course has been updated to cover the new exam BFCA: BCS Foundation Certificate in Agile V2.0.
+This course has been updated to cover the new BFCA: BCS Foundation Certificate in Agile V2.0 exam.

 This certification is a key requirement for the following jobs:

 - Software testers

 No pre-requisites for this course